PremKumarBale/Ride_Hailing_Research_Project/README.md

 It aims to benefit stakeholders like riders, ride-hailing companies and regulatory bodies by providing insights into fair pricing, service optimization and policy development.

 **Table of Contents**
-1)Abstract
+1. Abstract
-2)Introduction
+2. Introduction
-3)Research Objectives
+3. Research Objectives
-4)Research Problem
+4. Research Problem
-5)Tools Used
+5. Tools Used
-6)Research Methods
+6. Research Methods
-7)Data Description
+7. Data Description
-8)Data Pre-Processing
+8. Data Pre-Processing
-9)Exploratory Data Analysis
+9. Exploratory Data Analysis
-10)Findings and Conclusions
+10.Findings and Conclusions

 **Technologies Used**